tmoldwin/TempDesk/README.md

-# TempDrop - Desktop Widget
+# TempDesk - Desktop Widget

-## What is TempDrop?
+## What is TempDesk?

-TempDrop is a desktop widget that solves a common problem: you have files you need temporarily but want easy access to, so you put them on your desktop.
+TempDesk is a desktop widget that solves a common problem: you have files you need temporarily but want easy access to, so you put them on your desktop.
 But then they stay there forever, creating clutter.

-TempDrop gives you a transparent window on your desktop where you can store these temporary files.
+TempDesk gives you a transparent window on your desktop where you can store these temporary files.
 They automatically get deleted after a few days, keeping your desktop clean.

 ## Features